 What is Global Tobacco Control: Learning from the Experts?

 Global Tobacco Control: Learning from the Experts is an online course developed by the Johns Hopkins Bloomberg School of Public Health for the Bloomberg Initiative to Reduce Tobacco Use.
 It offers a broad introduction to the global public health problem of tobacco use and will be particularly useful for those starting to work on tobacco control.
 The course is free and open to anyone interested in learning more about tobacco control.
-We do not offer academic credit but do provide a certificate for completing course modules.
+We do not offer academic credit but do provide a certificate for completing course modules. *To take this course in Arabic, Chinese, French, Portuguese, Russian, Spanish, or Vietnamese, please change the language in the top left corner.

 How is Global Tobacco Control: Learning from the Experts organized?